SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 consistent bibliographic style and should be ordered alphabetically by last name of first author.
-When using author/year format, references should not be numbered or labeled and citations should be a list of semicolon separated author/year entries.
+When using author/year format, references should not be numbered or labeled and citations should be a list of semicolon separated author/year entries in parentheses ("(" and ")").
 When using numeric format, references should be numbered and labeled by the reference number in square brackets ("[" and "]") and citations should be a list of comma separated reference numbers in square brackets.

 # Color